-Over the past two years, she has driven it to work virtually every day (which is a commute of around 30-40 miles) and put another $1,000-1,500 into the car.
+Over the past two years, she has driven it to work virtually every day (which is a commute of around 30-40 miles each way) and put another $1,000-1,500 into the car.

 Last week, she called Aaron because one of the light had come on indicating the coolant was low.
 He told her to bring it over and he’d help her take care of it.

-I don’t need to go into details, but the coolant wasn’t added to the vehicle and the next day as she was driving to work the engine overheated.
+I don’t need to go into details, but the coolant wasn’t added to the vehicle.
+The next day as she was driving to work the engine overheated.
 I wasn’t there, but I guess it was pretty scary with tons of smoke and all that fun stuff.